Home > Blog > Everything you need to know about thrifting Uranium Glass

 Colours Can Be Deceiving

-However, don’t rely solely on colour to identify uranium glass.
-Its tones can range from pale yellowish hues to deep greens.
-Some non-uranium glass may appear similar under normal light.
+Don’t trust colour alone to identify uranium glass.
+Shades range from pale yellow to deep green, and plenty of non-uranium glass looks similar under regular lighting.

 How to Tell Without a Blacklight